Common Sense Media Review

 What's the Story?

-Directed by Ang Lee, Emma Thompson's adaptation of the Jane Austen novel follows the Dashwood sisters as they try to redeem a lost fortune by marrying well and end up finding love.
-Sensible Elinor and sensuous Marianne are left impoverished after their father's death because the law awards their estate to a half-brother.
+SENSE AND SENSIBILITY follows the Dashwood sisters as sensible Elinor (Emma Thompson) and passionate Marianne (Kate Winslet) are left impoverished after their father's death because the law awards their estate to a half-brother.
 They retreat to a little cottage by the sea and hope to marry well.
-This is a trying task, however, since Elinor (Emma Thompson) falls for a young man who is previously engaged, and Marianne (Kate Winslet) is literally swept off her feet by a handsome rogue.
-Despite their marked temperamental differences, Marianne and Elinor are devoted to one another.
-As they find love, lose it, and find it again, sentimental Marianne learns the value of restraint, and sensible Elinor discovers that composure melts in passion's flame.
-And, as in many Austen novels, the sisters are plagued by gossipy neighbors and selfish in-laws, but through it all they manage to handle challenges with grace and humor.
+But this is a trying task, since Elinor falls for a young man (Hugh Grant) who is previously engaged, and Marianne is literally swept off her feet by a handsome rogue (Greg Wise).
+As the sisters find love—and lose it—their family's fate remains to be seen.

 Is It Any Good?